the-hypermedia-project/charter/hypermedia-elements.md

 Many media types also provide ways for embedding attributes and transitions available for the linked resource.
 An embedded resource MAY be considered to be partially embedded or fully embedded.
 If fully embedded, it  MUST include all of the data that would be available if the URI had been requested.

+Because of this, an embedded link MAY include meta items, resource attributes, and transition items.

 ##### Anonymous Links and Actions

 There are several specs that allow for [link hints](http://tools.ietf.org/html/draft-nottingham-link-hint-00), which allows for providing information about the HTTP methods can be invoked on a URI.
 While this is providing a way to embed available actions, it does so by merely providing the HTTP methods, and does not provide a name for the relation types.